-The State’s order for Illinois residents to stay home will take effect today, March 21 at 5 p.m., and will remain in place until the Governor’s Disaster Proclamation expires on April 30, 2020.
+The State’s order for Illinois residents to stay home took effect March 21 at 5 p.m.
 This critical intervention to reduce the spread of the coronavirus disease 2019 (COVID-19) is intended to keep the public safe, contain the spread of the virus, and provide relief to the healthcare system.
 Moving right now to maximize social distancing and restrict people gathering is the best way to fight the virus and save lives.

 With the order in place, you can still fulfill all of your essential needs, including traveling to obtain necessary supplies like food, pet supplies, medicine, or take-out food, as well as attending medical or mental health appointments.
 The order does not interfere with the operation of essential businesses.
 Hospitals, banks, grocery stores, utility companies, and home-based care services for seniors and people with disabilities will remain open to ensure all residents, including the most vulnerable populations, will have continued access to care and essential services.

 We know that a lot of questions still remain.
 You can find answers to the most frequently asked questions on this stay-at-home order below:

 Reopening Illinois During Coronavirus

 On May 5th, 2020 Governor Pritzker announced Restore Illinois.
 This is the plan to safely reopen the state of Illinois.
 Hawthorn Woods is located in the northeast region of this 5-phase plan.
 As of May 5th, 2020, we are in phase 2 of the plan.
 Click here to read more about the Restore Illinois plan.